• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 • Sigma: A newer architecture that integrates multiple cognitive functions using graphical models, Sigma aims to unify perception, learning, and decision-making within a single structure-pointing the way toward more holistic and explainable AI systems.

 These frameworks vary in complexity and implementation, but each has helped shape the evolution of real-time, reasoning-based AI.
-Today, cognitive architectures are being integrated with advanced technologies such as large language models (LLMs), multimodal inputs, and real-time data orchestration tools.
+Today, cognitive architectures are being integrated with advanced technologies such as large language models (LLMs), generative AI, multimodal inputs, and real-time data orchestration tools.
 This integration enables agents to combine structured reasoning with deep learning, offering both adaptability and transparency.

 As emerging technologies continue to evolve, cognitive architectures provide the backbone for scalable, human-like intelligence-making it possible to blend automation with empathy and insight.